Sensex, Nifty selloff: Rs 3 lakh crore gone! 5 reasons why stocks are falling today

 Wednesday was the fourth straight day of fall for domestic stocks, as a slew of healthy economic data in the US has raised fears the US Federal Reserve has room to carry on with its rate hike cycle for an extended period of time.
-A sharp selloff in Wall Street overnight hit shares in Asia earlier today, weighing on the domestic sentiment.
+A sharp selloff on Wall Street overnight hit shares in Asia earlier today, weighing on the domestic sentiment.

 Sensex dropped over 550 points while Nifty tested sub-17,700 levels in the morning trade.
 The BSE market capitalisation slipped Rs 2.79 lakh crore to Rs 262.41 lakh crore from Tuesday’s Rs 265.21 lakh crore.